Bull closed until further notice

 Dear Guests and employees,

 The Bull at Burford is currently closed until further notice.

 If you have a booking with us, please do the following:

 If you booked direct with us, please ring 01993 822220 or email email@example.com to manage your reservation.

 If you booked a stay with us via Travelzoo, please contact us to make arrangements for your booking.

 If you booked through an online intermediary such as Booking.com, Expedia, Agoda, Trivago, in1solutions, HRS, travel agents or any other third party booking engine, please contact that company direct in order to manage your booking and ensure you are not charged.

-We are currently taking bookings from 1 July onwards, pending further government advice.
+We are currently not taking bookings but will update should this happen in due course.
 Thank you for your continued support.

 The Management of the Bull at Burford